 Did you know:

 - A number of providers sign their customers into supply contracts for paper rolls.
-Be very careful when signing up with these providers as very quickly you will end up spending more on paper rolls per month than on terminal rentals and merchant service fees.
+Be very careful when singing up with these providers as very quickly you will end up spending more on paper rolls per month than on terminal rentals and merchant service fees.